omor13/sapir/README.md

 `Docker Compose` is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.
 To learn more about all the features of Compose, see the list of features.

 Compose works in all environments: production, staging, development, testing, as well as CI workflows.
-You can learn more about each case in Common Use Cases.

 Using Compose is basically a three-step process: